 Metrix Industry Certification Assistance

-NLF: Boards must be aware that TWC has contracted with Metrix using WIOA statewide funds to provide industry certification assistance to eligible individuals.
+NLF: Boards must be aware that TWC has contracted with Metrix using W-P 7(b) statewide funds to provide industry certification assistance to eligible individuals.
 Industry certification assistance is an additional set of services provided to individuals who have completed Metrix courses linked to targeted certification tracks.

+NLF: Boards must ensure that Workforce Solutions Office staff members are aware that industry certification assistance funding is limited and will be provided by Metrix on a first come, first served basis.

 NLF: Boards must be aware that eligible individuals may receive assistance from Metrix staff with one or more of the following, as appropriate:

 Identification of incomplete courses required for industry certification